The government has confirmed that key reforms under the Renters’ Rights Act will take effect on 1 May 2026.

 -

-Tenants will give notice in line with the new statutory framework.
+Tenants may give notice under the new statutory rules.

 -

-Instead, possession must be sought under revised Section 8 grounds, expected to include:
+Possession must instead be sought under revised Section 8 grounds, expected to include:

 -